chowland/AFiD-MuRPhFi/docs/phasefield_validation.md

 Now we have a good idea of how the model parameters behave, we perform a convergence study to investigate how the accuracy of the simulation depends on the resolution, both of the base grid and the refined grid.
 We consider the inverse problem to that above, where a liquid phase freezes from a cold boundary and a solidification front moves across the domain.
 Thanks to the symmetry with the previous problem, the position of the phase boundary should be unchanged from that above.
-Following the above results, we perform these tests with phase-field parameters fixed at $A=0.01$, $C=100$.
+Following the above results, we perform these tests with phase-field parameter fixed at $A=100$.
 We vary the size of the base grid `nxm` between 64 and 512, and vary the size of the refined grid `nxmr` between 64 and 1024.

 {% include "freezing_convergence_interface.html" %}

 The results highlight the importance of high resolution for the phase-field variable.
-Even for the lowest base resolution of $n_x=64$, we find that the phase-field model tracks the interface reasonably accurately if the refined grid is sufficiently large, say $n_x^r=512$.
+Even for the lowest base resolution of $N_x=64$, we find that the phase-field model tracks the interface reasonably accurately if the refined grid is sufficiently large, say $N_x^r=512$.
 Such a disparity between the resolutions does however result in some oscillations in the interface position due to the coupling between $\phi$ and the temperature field.
 Such oscillations only appear significant when the refined grid is more than twice as fine as the base grid.